guilgautier/DPPy/docs/index.rst

 	1. the main mathematical background and intuitions

-	2. state of the art sampling algorithms through Python objects in the :ref:`tutorials`
+	2. state of the art sampling algorithms through Python objects in the :ref:`dppy_objects`

 Installation instructions